Hawkins-TECH-Lab/hawkins-tech-lab.github.io/thoughts/posts/10-17-2025/index.md

 ---
-title: "Are we producers or are we consumers."
+title: "Are we producers or are we consumers?"
 description: ""
 author:
   - name: Jason Hawkins